GlobedGD/globed2/server/protocol.md

 * 20003 - ServerDisconnectPacket - server kicked you out
 * 20004 - LoggedInPacket - successful auth
 * 20005 - LoginFailedPacket - bad auth (has error message)
-* 20006 - ServerNoticePacket - message popup for the user
+* 20006! - ServerNoticePacket - message popup for the user
+* 20007 - ProtocolMismatchPacket - protocol version mismatch

 General

-* 21000 - GlobalPlayerListPacket - list of people in the server
+* 21000! - GlobalPlayerListPacket - list of people in the server
 * 21001^ - RoomCreatedPacket - returns room id (returns existing one if already in a room)
 * 21002^ - RoomJoinedPacket - returns nothing ig?? just indicates success
 * 21003^ - RoomJoinFailedPacket - also nothing, the only possible error is no such room id exists
-* 21004^ - RoomPlayerListPacket - list of people in the room
+* 21004 - RoomPlayerListPacket - list of people in the room

 Game related